greensleeves01/videlicet.github.io/index.md

 # How to Contact Us

 When you're ready to get serious about your digital presence, give us a call.
-Select what date/time works for your schedule in our calendar to set up a 15-minute FREE consultation today.
+Select what date/time works for you and schedule a 15-minute FREE consultation today.

 [Book A Call](https://calendly.com/videlicetwebdesign 'Book A Call')